Ahead of contract negotiations, SGEU collects graduate worker feedback

 After graduate student workers voted to form a union in April, Alexandra Scrivner, along with the rest of Syracuse Graduate Employees United, surveyed the wants and needs of its workers.
 Scrivner said the surveys will inform the organization’s negotiations.

-“We know that what our bargaining committee is claiming at the table is in fact what exactly our membership wants and is willing to get up to bat for,” said Scrivner, SGEU’s vice president of external affairs.
+“We know that what our bargaining committee is claiming at the table is in fact what exactly our membership wants and is willing to get up to bat for,” said Scrivner, who serves on SGEU’s Organizing Committee.

 The union established working committees over the summer to gather feedback from members about what terms the contract should entail, including a bargaining committee specifically focused on the contract.
 SGEU elected the bargaining committee in May, which reports to the administration and legally represents the union in negotiations.

-Note: Correction: A previous version of this article stated that SGEU members would create a draft contract to present to SU administrations during negotiations.
-This was incorrect; members will compile a list of proposals and priorities to present to the university.
-The Daily Orange regrets this error.
-Updated August 28th at 1:30p.m.